Bill and Ted: An excellent return?

 Enthusiastic phrases such as "bodacious" (extremely good or bad) and "excellent!" came to dominate the lexicon of a generation.

-And what about their most excellent adventures?
+And what about their adventures?

 There have been two feature-length films in the franchise, followed by a spin-off cartoon series and even a video game.